National Space Sustainability Competition

 Encourage creative thinking and collaboration in designing solutions for complex challenges.

-By focusing on the critical issue of space debris, the Space Sustainability Challenge helps students discover that the space industry is much larger than they may have imagined, with career opportunities that span across diverse fields.
+By focusing on the critical issue of space debris, the Space Sustainability Competition helps students discover that the space industry is much larger than they may have imagined, with career opportunities that span across diverse fields.

 Addressing the Need for Space Sustainability